 Additionally, you are expected to attend any relevant postgraduate seminars, including modules on our taught MA programmes.

 General entry requirements

-A Master’s level degree in Philosophy or a Master’s degree (or equivalent) with a significant Philosophy component; a writing sample of 2,500 words; a strong research proposal.
+A Master’s level degree in Philosophy or a Master’s degree (or equivalent) with a significant Philosophy component; a strong research proposal; a sample of academic writing on a philosophical topic relevant to your research proposal around 2,500 words in length.

 English language requirements

 You can find out more about our English language requirementsLink opens in a new window.
 This course requires the following:

 - IELTS overall score of 7.0, minimum component scores of two at 6.0/6.5 and the rest at 7.0 or above.